per2jensen/dar-backup/README.md

     # Directories to exclude, add as many directories as you want on new lines
     -P "dba/first dir"
     ````

+  - Make the install.sh script executable and run it.

+  The install.sh script installs (among a few other things) the backup definitions from the templates/backups.d directory.
+If you keep your backup definitions in the templates/backups.d directory and install them via the install.sh script, it is easy to change the location of the dar-backup solution at a later point.
+    ````
+    chmod +x install.sh
+    ./install.sh
+    ````

   - Execute the script and "list" the dar archive to check that the backup is to your liking
     ````
     # do the backup